pagkly/Zed/Investopedia3/Credit What Everyone Should Know.md

 How do you define credit?
 This term is broad with many different meanings in the financial world.
 Credit is generally defined as a contractual agreement in which a borrower receives something of value now and agrees to repay the lender at a later date—generally with interest.
 Sometimes, it may even involve crediting a 401(k), for instance.

-Credit also refers to the creditworthiness or [credit history](https://www.investopedia.com/terms/c/credit-history.asp) of an individual or company.
+Credit also refers to the creditworthiness or [[credit history]](https://www.investopedia.com/terms/c/credit-history.asp) of an individual or company.
 It also refers to an accounting entry that either decreases assets or increases liabilities and equity on a company's balance sheet.

 ## How Credit Works

 In the first and most common definition of the term, credit refers to an agreement to purchase a good or service with the express promise to pay for it later.
 This is known as buying on credit.
-The most common form of buying on credit is via the use of [credit cards](https://www.investopedia.com/terms/c/creditcard.asp).
+The most common form of buying on credit is via the use of [[credit cards]](https://www.investopedia.com/terms/c/creditcard.asp).
 People tend to make purchases with credit cards because they may not have enough cash on hand to make the purchase.
 Accepting credit cards can help increase sales at retailers or between businesses.

 The amount of money a consumer or business has available to borrow—or their creditworthiness—is also called credit.
 For example, someone may say, "He has great credit, so he's not worried about the bank rejecting his mortgage application."